 And Europe Will Be Stunned is a trilogy of films that is part of The Artangel Collection.
-Since its initial presentation in 2012 the trilogy has been presented at Plymouth Arts Centre in 2012, at Art Exchange in Colchester in 2014 and at NN Contemporary in Northampton in 2015.
+Since its initial presentation in 2012 the trilogy has been presented at Plymouth Arts Centre in 2012, at NN Contemporary in Nottingham in 2015 and Golden Thread Gallery in Belfast in 2017.

 Zamach (Assassination) is nightmarish...
 Bartana’s ability to undermine her subject matter even as it unfolds is unnervingly successful.
 For anyone who has seen images of fascist architecture hung with flags, footage of Stalin’s funeral, or state-led mourning, the film is not presenting a fictionalised ‘other’ but a weaving-together of a number of narratives from twentieth-century European history.
 The excessive bathos reaches its nauseating height during the speeches and songs commemorating Sierakowski’s life and achievements, and it is clear that ideals and utopias, particularly when they are embodied in one person or movement, are deeply antithetical to Bartana’s interests. — Rebecca Lewin, This Is Tomorrow, 1 July 2011